-- 1 Open the Administration Tools folder. - 2 Double click on the Control Center icon to open the main window. - 3 Expand the System directory tree by clicking on the plus sign (+). - 4 Click with the right mouse button on the system for which you want the profile.
+- 2 Expand the System directory tree by clicking on the plus sign (+). - 3 Click with the right mouse button on the system for which you want the profile.
 Select the Generate Access Profile option from the pop-up menu.

 Follow the instructions in the help to write the profile to a diskette or to a file on the network that is accessible to the client workstations.